CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 ### Having a peek at the machinery beneath Joadia

-My first step was to gain some intuition on how the Joadia game worked and understand the underlying data structures.
+Before getting to the actual agent-trainig, my first step was try and gain some intuition for how the Joadia game mechanics worked and understand the underlying data structures.
 I needed to know how the state of the game was stored, what information was available to the game at any given time for it to make a decision, and how that decision would be communicated to the game.
-But I was also curious to see if I could glean some hints from looking at the spatial distribution of the various populations, or the trajectory of the rescues and deaths as the games progressed.
+But I was also curious to see if I could glean some hints from looking at the spatial distribution of the various populations, or the trajectory of the rescues and deaths as a game progressed.

 To gather the information, I had a script that ran through a single iteration of the game while keeping track of all the status values for each territory at each turn.
 These values had to be remapped into a rectilinear coordinate for plotting which also gave me a nice way to plot a reference map of the terrain.
 I stumbled here by not considering the fog-of-war effect.
 The agent's view of the world is limited to the places it has visited.
-By including both the blue agent's view but also the real population mapping in my visualisation, we have both a chance to see why the agent might have made a particular decision, but also _what was really happening_ in Joadia that the agent was oblivious to.
+By including both the real data and the blue agent's view of the data in my visualisation, we have a chance to observe why the agent might have made a particular decision, but also _what was really happening_ in Joadia that the agent was oblivious to.

 Here's a General Heuristic, our best performing example agent, playing a game: